navigation

 Specifically, this means:

-By 2030, we will provide our customers with transparent information on how all of our own-brand products and services affect the climate, animal welfare and fish stocks.
-Additional dimensions are continually being added.
+• By 2030, we will provide our customers with transparent information on how all of our own-brand products and services affect the climate, animal welfare and fish stocks.
+Further dimensions are being analysed on an ongoing basis.

 We place the well-being of people at the centre of our activities and promote diversity, inclusion and equal opportunities.